 Many doctors suggest not consuming swordfish if you are pregnant or nursing.
 Swordfish have been found to contain high levels of mercury.
 Mercury consumed during pregnancy has been linked to developmental delays and brain damage.

 How long does swordfish last?

 If you defrost swordfish in the fridge, it can be kept for an additional 1 to 2 days in the refrigerator before cooking.
-Swordfish that was thawed in the microwave or in cold water should be cooked immediately.
-If you buy swordfish fresh, it will last up to 2 days in the fridge but it is best eaten sooner.
+Swordfish thawed in the microwave or cold water should be cooked immediately.
+If you buy fresh swordfish, it will last up to 2 days in the fridge, but it is best eaten sooner.